Togo (dog): Film adaptations

 A film adaptation about Togo's efforts was produced by Walt Disney Pictures and released on December 20, 2019, on Disney+.
 Willem Dafoe stars in the film as Leonhard Seppala, the owner of Togo.
 Principal production on the film ran from September 24, 2018, to February 2019 in Calgary.
 Togo was portrayed by dog actor Diesel, who is a direct descendant of Togo 14 generations back.

-A second 2019 film, The Great Alaskan Race from P12 films, also depicts the heroics of both team and does show both Balto and Togo.
+A second 2019 film, The Great Alaskan Race from P12 films, also depicts the heroics of both teams and does show both Balto and Togo.